comraderoyce/and-wells/content/about.md

 Hey, I'm Royce Wells.

-I work at the intersection of technology and business.
+I'm an American expat currently living in Lomé, Togo.

-Currently I am a strategist at [CI&T](https://ciandt.com) focused on analytics and data architecture.
-I also manage a [seed fund](https://investinginafrica.substack.com/) focused on West Africa businesses.
+I work as strategist at [CI&T](https://ciandt.com) focused on analytics and data architecture.
+I also manage an [investment fund](https://volatequity.com/) focused on West Africa businesses.

 <!--more-->